fortify/github-action/ssc-debricked-scan/README.md

 <!-- START-INCLUDE:env-do-policy-check.md -->

 **`CHECK_POLICY_ACTION`, `CHECK_POLICY_EXTRA_OPTS`** - OPTIONAL
 These inputs allow for running policy checks after scan completion.
 As security policies are different for every Fortify customer, we don't provide a default policy check action. `POLICY_CHECK_ACTION` may point to a local file or URL; this custom fcli action must accept at least the `--av` (for SSC) or `--rel` (for FoD) option.
 Any extra options for this custom fcli action can be passed through the `CHECK_POLICY_EXTRA_OPTS` environment variable, which may include fcli options to allow unsigned custom actions to be used.
+Fcli ships with sample `check-policy` actions that can be used as a basis for implementing your own policy checks.
 Please see https://fortify.github.io/fcli/v2.6.0/#_actions for more information.

 <!-- END-INCLUDE:env-do-policy-check.md -->